jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Firehouses have circular stairways originating from the old days when the engines were pulled by horses.
-The horses were stabled on the ground floor and figured out how to walk up straight staircases.
+⚡<!-- FUNFACT --> Fun fact: The longest word comprised of one row on the keyboard is: TYPEWRITER

 </div>